 Edward Jones vs Ameriprise 2026: Fee and Service Comparison

-The Department of Labor’s new fiduciary rule, finalized in late 2025, has intensified focus on advisory fees and conflicts of interest.
-Both Edward Jones and Ameriprise have made significant changes in response—and understanding the differences could mean tens of thousands of dollars over your retirement horizon.
+The Department of Labor’s new fiduciary rule that came out late 2025 has everybody paying closer attention to advisory fees and conflicts of interest.
+Both Edward Jones and Ameriprise made changes because of it.
+Understanding the differences could save you tens of thousands over your retirement timeline.
+That got my attention.

 Company Snapshots: 2026 Overview